Project Budget Management 101: Manage Your Finances Successfully

 How Can I Track Project Expenses?

 The best way to track project expenses is to utilize a software solution that streamlines repetitive processes and helps deliver accurate data.
-Some key features to consider are: budgeting, client billing, project resource planning and forecasting, and essential project management capabilities with billable hours tracking.
+Some key features to consider are: budgeting, project billing, project resource planning and forecasting, and essential project management capabilities with billable hours tracking.

 According to recent research, only 5% of agencies are largely dependent on spreadsheets, with a vast majority (52%) using disparate tools with some extent of integration, and only 14% utilize an integrated platform that enables real-time analysis (SoDa & Productive).